intel/metrics-discovery/README.md

 *Note: To clear CMake params remove CMakeCache.txt, then regenerate.*

+## Support

+Please file a GitHub issue to report an issue or ask questions.

+## How to Contribute

+Contributions to the Metrics-Discovery are welcomed and encouraged.
+Please see [CONTRIBUTING](CONTRIBUTING.md) for details how to contribute to the project.

 ##
 ___(*) Other names and brands my be claimed as property of others.___